-Since 2012, Mikey Hoag and the Part the Cloud committee and gala, have been able to generate over $6 million in funding for Alzheimer’s research – a remarkable effort that will have a true impact on moving critical studies forward to achieve potential therapies.
+Since 2012, Mikey Hoag and the Part the Cloud committee and gala, have generated over $6 million in funding for Alzheimer’s research – a remarkable effort that will have a true impact on moving critical studies forward to achieve potential therapies.
 These awards are designed to accelerate transition of findings from the laboratory, through trials, into possible therapies – filling the gap in Alzheimer’s drug development by providing essential support for early phase clinical studies.
-Due to this increase in funding, the Alzheimer’s Association has awarded five research awards since January 2013 and will announce a new group of grant recipients in early 2015.
+Due to this increase in funding, the Alzheimer’s Association has awarded ten research awards since January 2013.
 These awards span a variety of targets in Alzheimer’s disease research and fall under the leadership of some of the nation's most prestigious scientists and universities:

 Stephen Cunnane, Ph.D., University of Sherbrooke - Québec, Canada

 Title: Proof of Mechanism of a New Ketogenic Supplement Using Dual Tracer PET

 This Phase 1b/2a clinical trial will examine the safety and effectiveness of a novel dietary supplement as an alternative fuel source for the brain to stabilize or reverse declining memory observed in early stages of Alzheimer’s disease.
 The scientists will use advanced brain imaging to determine if the proposed therapy improves brain blood flow, energy use and helps preserve memory function.